Vizzuality/vizzuality/content/projects/drafts/resilience-atlas.md

 modules:
 	- 	text_parallax:
 			title: Start your journey
 			description: "To illustrate some of the most important stories across the world we’ve collected together map layers, pictures and stories into compelling journeys.
-Quickly assess the livelihoods at stake, the stressors and shocks affecting livelihoods and the vulnerabilities that could undermine them."
+Quickly assess the livelihoods at stake, the stresses and shocks that affect those livelihoods and the vulnerabilities that could undermine them."
 			parallax:

 	- 	text_left:
-			title: Map it your way
+			title: Then dig deeper
 			description: "Throughout each journey you can choose to look at the data on the map.
-With a wide range of indicators to choose from, you can dig even deeper and see how the possession of different assets improves resilience or which shocks an area is most at risk from.
-Once you’ve found the data you want, you can download it, share it, or find out where the data came from."
+With a wide range of indicators to choose from, you can dig even deeper and see how the possession of different assets improves resilience, or which shocks an area is most at risk from.
+Once you’ve found the data you want, you can find out where the data came from, download it for further analysis, or share it with your networks."
 			image:

 	- 	map: